rcsh1/developer-site/README.md

 The Developer Hub mainly includes the following resources.:

-- **[Custodial Wallets]()**.
+- **[Custodial Wallets](https://manuals.cobo.com/en/portal/custodial-wallets/introduction)**.
 Cobo Custodial Wallets are a secure and regulated custodial wallet solution, designed specifically for institutions to manage digital assets.
 Custodial Wallets take the complexity out of securing your assets by managing the private keys on your behalf.
-- **[MPC Wallets]()**.
+- **[MPC Wallets](https://manuals.cobo.com/en/portal/mpc-wallets/introduction)**.
 Cobo MPC Wallets leverages advanced Multi-Party Computation (MPC) technology to implement a Threshold Signature Scheme (TSS).
 Cobo Portal offers two types of MPC Wallets: Organization-Controlled Wallets and User-Controlled Wallets.
-- **[Smart Contract Wallets]()**.
+- **[Smart Contract Wallets](https://manuals.cobo.com/en/portal/smart-contract-wallets/introduction)**.
 Cobo Smart Contract Wallets support a myriad of smart contract wallets, prominently featuring Safe{Wallet} alongside other Account Abstraction-based smart wallets.
-- **[Exchange Wallets]()**.
+- **[Exchange Wallets](https://manuals.cobo.com/en/portal/exchange-wallets/introduction)**.
 Cobo Portal’s Exchange Wallets are your one-stop solution for managing multiple exchange accounts effortlessly.
   <br />

 ## GitHub repository directory
 Currently we offer the content for WaaS 1.0 and WaaS 2.0 on the Developer Hub at the same time.
-Below is the directory structure for both versions:
+You could switch between the two version by selecting the **Version 2.0** and the **Version 2.0** buttons.

 **Note**: We recommend that you upgrade to 2.0 for additional features and enhanced performance.

+Below is the repository directory structure for the two versions:

 ```
 - v2